 The fashion industry creates jobs - that's a good thing at first.
 But for the trend-setting fashion in America, 97% of all garments are already produced in low-wage countries.

-Low minimum wage, no trade union rights, no permanent employment.
-The fashion industry has fallen in love with countries like Bangladesh in order to produce its clothing as cheaply as possible.
-Those who sew sweaters and pants there do so under the harshest conditions.
-Chemicals, dark, dirty halls, no maternity pay, no pension entitlements.
-And all this for less than 2,70€ per day.
-Anyone who wants to form a trade union is beaten up behind closed doors.
-This is everyday life for the 4 million people who work in the textile industry in Bangladesh alone.
-And if the fashion industry wants to produce even more cheaply, the Bangladeshi government will drive wages even lower - because it has to stimulate the country's own economy.
-However, the industry does not have to deal with the additional suffering - because the workers are not employed by Zara & Co.
-So at second glance, the price of a €3.99 shirt is significantly higher.
+Low minimum wage, no union rights, no permanent employment.
+The fashion industry has fallen in love with countries like Bangladesh in order to be able to produce its clothing as cheaply as possible.
+Those who sew sweaters and pants there do so under the most violent conditions.
+Chemicals, dark, dirty halls, no maternity pay, no pension rights.
+And all that for less than 2,70€ per day.
+Anyone who wants to form a union is beaten up behind closed doors.
+This is the everyday life of 4 million people who work in the textile industry in Bangladesh alone.
+And if the fashion industry wants to produce even more cheaply, then wages will be pushed down even further by the Bangladeshi government - because it has to stimulate the country's own economy.
+But the industry does not have to deal with the additional suffering - because the workers are not employed by Zara & Co.
+The price for a 3.99€ shirt is therefore significantly higher at second glance.

 Fast fashion and the consequences for the environment